saltstack/salt/doc/topics/tutorials/gitfs.rst

    ``base`` environment, while the second one will use the ``salt-base`` branch/tag as the ``base`` environment.

-2. The first remote will serve all files in the repository, while the second and third will only serve files from the ``salt`` and ``salt/states`` directories (and their subdirectories), respectively.
+2. The first remote will serve all files in the repository.
+The the second remote will only serve files from the ``salt`` directory (and its subdirectories), while the third remote will only serve files from the ``salt/states`` directory (and its subdirectories).

 3. The files from the second remote will be located under ``salt://foo/bar/baz``, while the files from the first and third remotes